 Shopping for garage doors can be an overwhelming experience.
 From the sizes and styles to the materials and textures, the customization options seem nearly endless.
-To make your garage door shopping experience slightly less daunting, we’ve put together this helpful guide on the various types of barn garage doors, the different ways to open them and the factors that influence their cost.
+To make your garage door shopping experience slightly less daunting, we’ve put together this helpful guide on the various types of garage doors, the different ways to open them and the factors that influence their cost.

 Types of Modern Garage Doors

 The material of your garage door significantly influences its performance.
 For instance, specific materials are more suitable for the harsh, cold climates of the Midwest and Northeast, whereas others are a better choice for hot, humid climates like Houston.
 Below, we’ll cover the most common materials used for garage doors.

 The first garage doors were wood, and the material remains a trendy choice today.
 Wood’s enduring popularity is due to both its beauty — which few other materials can rival — and the variety of colors, styles and designs available.
 Although wood is prone to weathering, it’s easy to protect modern wood garage doors with water-seal products.

 If you’re going for an authentic, traditional look, wood is a great choice.
 Even though a wood door requires more maintenance, which includes staining or painting it periodically, its authenticity and beauty will make the upkeep worth it.

 Below are the common types of wood used for garage doors.